HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

  ![](../../../../images/Core_Tuning_Delete_Search_Collections.png)

-- Logged level changes from info to severe in WAS for in both configuration and run time.
+- Logged level changes from info to severe in WAS for both configuration and run time.

  ![](../../../../images/Core_Tuning_Log_Level_Details.png)